Shale, a mineral mulch, is very ornamental. It lasts a lifetime.

 It’s always possible to find shale mulch in horticulture centers.

 Shale is also known for another fact: it contains a small portion of organic compounds called kerogen.
 Energy companies try to extract this oil from shale in a process called fracking.
-It’s a disaster when this is done in pristine environments.
+It’s a disaster when done in pristine environments.

 Shale occasionally has fossils in it – keep an eye out for those reminders of the past!